FalkorDB/falkordb-go/README.md

 ## Running queries with timeouts

-Queries can be run with a millisecond-level timeout as described in [the module documentation](https://docs.falkordb.com/configuration.html#timeout).
+Queries can be run with a millisecond-level timeout as described in [the documentation](https://docs.falkordb.com/configuration.html#timeout).
 To take advantage of this feature, the `QueryOptions` struct should be used:

 ```go
 options := NewQueryOptions().SetTimeout(10) // 10-millisecond timeout